Skip to content

 The clash between Designers and Developers can have many different origins.

-Common complaints about Designers from Developers:
+Common complaints about Designers

 Arbitrary handover